G7 leaders told to scrap discriminatory gender laws from statute books

 The date, according to the National Women's History Alliance, celebrates the passage of the 19th amendment, which granted women the right to vote, and brings awareness to the continued fight for women's equality.

-The e-Discussion on political participation of women with disabilities was launched on 14 June 2019 in Arabic, English, French and Spanish
+Summary of the e-Discussion on political participation of women with disabilities

-The e-Discussion on political participation of women with disabilities was launched on 14 June 2019 in Arabic, English, French and Spanish
+Summary of the e-Discussion on political participation of women with disabilities

 The G7 Gender Equality Advisory Council releases today its Recommendations for advancing gender equality and the empowerment of girls and women and Call to Action.